 Maine ACE Camp North

-Maine ACE Camp North 2022 will be run as a day camp due to several COVID restrictions.
-The ages of the campers will still be 14-18 who have completed 8th grade and have a strong interest in pursuing an aviation career.
+Maine ACE Camp North 2023 will be July 23 – 29, 2023.
+The ages of the campers are 14-18 who have completed 8th grade and have a strong interest in pursuing an aviation career.
 This camp has a rigorous schedule filled with educational classes, hands-on projects, team building and leadership training, flying, and of course - FUN!

 During ACE Camp week you will takeoff and land more times in one week than you have ever dreamed of!
 SAFETY is #1 in aviation, and during our camp we stress safety every day - on the ground and in the air.

 Aviation is such a wide and diverse career field that it is impossible to cover everything in one week, however we fill each day with a varied schedule so the 'fun factor" needle is pinned!